void-linux/void-packages/Manual.md

 The following variables may influence how the python packages are built and configured at post-install time:

-- `pycompile_module`: this variable expects the python modules that should be `byte-compiled` at post-install time.
-Python modules are those that are installed into the `site-packages`
-prefix: `usr/lib/pythonX.X/site-packages`.
+- `pycompile_module`: By default, files and directories installed into `usr/lib/pythonX.X/site-packages`, excluding `*-info` and `*.so`, are byte-compiled at install time as python modules.
+This variable expects subset of them that should be byte-compiled, if default is wrong.
 Multiple python modules may be specified separated by blanks, Example: `pycompile_module="foo blah"`.
 If a python module installs a file into `site-packages` rather than a directory, use the name of the file, Example:
 `pycompile_module="fnord.py"`.